ordz-404/MC-server-terminal-tools/Readme.md

 `WORLD_NAME="insert_world_name"`

-## Usage
+## Usage Parameters

 `./server.sh start|stop|attach|status|backup`

 ### start

-Creates a `screen` session and starts a minecraft server within.
+Creates a terminal multiplxer (tmux is different from screen) session and starts a minecraft server within.
-Fails, if a session is already running with the same sessionname.
+If a current instance is already running, the server will indicate.

 ### stop

-Sends `stop` command to running server instance to safely shut down.
+Sends `stop` command to running minecraft server instance to safely shut down.

 ### attach

-attaches to `screen` session.
+Running with the `attach` attaches to `screen` session.
 Exit with `CTRL + A d`

 ### status